Salt for Teeth: Simple Home Remedy to Prevent Dental Problems

 Flossing and brushing are needed to get the plaque and food particles removed.
 These habits cannot be substituted with saltwater.
 It is to be used in conjunction with excellent dental care practices.

-When to Consult a Dentist?
+When Should You Consult a Dentist?

 Conclusion